 - Whisk egg whites then add into waffle batter

-- Once all ingredients are mixed well, add in 1/2 cup of chocolate chips in batter
+- Once all ingredients are mixed well, add 1/2 cup of chocolate chips to the batter

 - Mix well

-- Lightly grease waffle iron maker, then add batter to cook
+- Lightly grease the waffle iron maker, then add batter to cook

 - This recipe does not include the necessary 8-24 of fermentation if you will be using an active, bubbly sourdough starter.